-Cite this page: Wells syndrome.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/skinnontumorwellssyndrome.html.
-Accessed August 21st, 2017.
+Cite this page: Dubyk F, Elwood HR.
+Wells syndrome.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/skinnontumorwellssyndrome.html.
+Accessed March 21st, 2023.

 Definition / general